Differential Tuition Overview

 Yes.
 A growing number of schools charge differential tuition, specifically research institutions like Texas Tech.

-Differential Tuition will begin in the Fall semester of 2016.
+Differential Tuition began in the Fall semester of 2016.

 Is this plan going to affect all students?